InfuseAI/primehub-site/website/versioned_docs/version-2.5/quickstart/login-portal-admin.md

 + **JupyterHub**
 It is redirected to the `JupyterHub` where users can launch projects.

++ **Job Submission**
+    It is redirected to the Job Submission feature where users are able to submit time-consuming jobs for running at the background.

 + **User Guide**
 It is redirected to `Documentation` where users can find useful guides.